Ego2509/thoughts-on-improveness-book/README.md

 # thoughts-on-improveness-book

 My approach to make a book out of my current interests.
+Hope my passion lasts enough to finish it.